jkahanmdphd/neuroprog/README.md

 ## What this is

 Family meetings in neurocritical care often require clinicians to communicate prognosis under significant uncertainty.
-A single point estimate ("we think he will remain in a vegetative state") can be misleading — it collapses a genuinely wide distribution of possible outcomes into one number, and it fails to convey the asymmetric uncertainty that characterises most of these conversations.
+A single point estimate ("we think he will remain in a minimally conscious state") can be misleading — it collapses a genuinely wide distribution of possible outcomes into one number, and it fails to convey the asymmetric uncertainty that characterises most of these conversations.

 This tool provides a visual probability distribution across a functional outcome spectrum, ranging from coma through disorders of consciousness (DOC) to the patient's premorbid baseline.
 The clinician sets three parameters before the meeting: